Flare Error tracking made for Laravel

 debug false If your bundler is running into issues while uploading the sourcemaps to Flare, set debug: true to get more verbose output.

 We don't have any UI in the Flare dashboard for uploading your sourcemaps.
-You can, however, upload it manually or with a script that runs after you've bundled your assets.
+You can, however, upload the sourcemap manually or with a custom script that runs after building your assets.

-Send a POST request to https://flareapp.io/api/sourcemaps with this JSON payload (continue reading for more details on the parameters):
+Send a POST request to https://flareapp.io/api/sourcemaps with the following JSON payload:

 {